-A Listed Building is one which appears on the statutory list of buildings of special architectural or historic interest, compiled by the Secretary of State for Culture Media and Sport on advice from English Heritage and others.
+A Listed Building is one which appears on the statutory list of buildings of special architectural or historic interest, compiled by Historic England.
 Listing is a means of earmarking our most important buildings and giving them special protection.

 Listed Buildings are graded to show their relative importance:

 - Grade I buildings are those of exceptional interest;